 Here are some important points to know when considering a reverse mortgage:

 Eligibility: To qualify for a reverse mortgage, you must be at least 62 years of age.
-Coming August 4th 2014, one of the homeowners may be under 62, but those under 62 are guaranteed to live in the home for life, but the payouts are solely guaranteed for the lifetime of the spouse over 62 at the close of the loan.
-You must also have paid off all, or most, of your home mortgage.
+As of August 4th 2014, one of the homeowners may be under 62.
+You must also have enough equity in your home to qualify.
 Lastly, the home you reside in must remain your principal place of residence.

 Qualifying Properties: Single Family Residences to fourplexes, manufactured homes on permanent foundations, and certain condominiums also qualify.